travis-perl/helpers/README.md

     return the files from one of them.
 This can be used to split up long testing runs to keep them under the time limits imposed by Travis-CI.

+  * `TRAVIS_PERL_DEBUG`

+    If set, then all the helper scripts will include `set +x`, causing them echo all the commands that they run.
+This can be helpful when trying to understand problems with using these helpers.

 Example Long .travis.yml
 ------------------------
 The simple `.travis.yml` listed above is roughly equivalent to: